if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * `GameObject` - The GameObject that is the container of the play area cursor.

-The GetPlayAreaContainer method returns the created game object that holds the play area cursor representation.
+The GetPlayAreaContainer method returns the created GameObject that holds the play area cursor representation.

 #### ToggleVisibility/1